balazshevesi/react-ripples-continued/README.md

 ---

 This documentation provides an overview of the `Ripples` component, its props, and its behavior.
 Adjust the paths and any other specific details as needed for your project's context.

+## Future

+- [ ] Add z-index prop to make ripple appear **behind** the text
+- [ ] Add a container component for the ripples, like a RippleSurface or somethin like that, it should also have a "tag" prop so that it can be a button or a div or whatever the user wants